Mikaela/mikaela.github.io/_posts/2015-10-17-archlinux_change_login_dm.md

   support for `sudo passwd -de user` [sddm/sddm#472](https://github.com/sddm/sddm/issues/472)

 ## LightDM gtk greeter

-*Many lightdm issues are caused by greeter, so I am telling how to change it.* ***However if you encounter issues with Antergos default greeter, report them at [github.com/Antergos/antergos-packages/issues](https://github.com/Antergos/antergos-packages/issues?q=is:open+lightdm)!*** *If they are already reported, give the issues a +1 from top right of the issue details box (looks like +☺).*

 * `sudo pacman --needed -S lightdm lightdm-gtk-greeter accountsservice numlockx`